Sustainability-related disclosures

 The fund’s investment universe is defined by a structured and thorough assessment process, applying a multi-lens approach.
 The assessment will, at a minimum, include screening for:

 • Exclusion criteria: Issuers that do not demonstrate a net positive contribution to the SDGs through their products and services may be excluded from consideration.
 This includes potential exclusions of issuers with ties to industries that have lasting negative impacts on one or more SDGs, issuers and/or that do not comply with the UN Global Compact, and issuers that significantly harm Principal Adverse Impact indicators.
+In rare exceptions, the fund will include issuers driving significant positive change in industries with large negative impacts.
+This notwithstanding, such issuers, on balance, do not cause significant harm to any environmental or social sustainable investment objective.
+When targeting such industries, the fund aims to pursue and demonstrate significant positive contributions compared to industry peers.

 Engagement policies